InstaWP/iwp-waas-integration/README.md

 > [!NOTE]
-> This plugins is going to be deprecated in favor of the new unified plugin for complete InstaWP Integration.
+> This plugin is going to be deprecated in favor of the new unified plugin for complete InstaWP Integration.
 Checkout the new repository at https://github.com/InstaWP/iwp-wp-integration

 Using this WordPress plugin you can integrate WaaS with various checkout plugins like WooCommerce and Surecart.